cursiv3/corousel/README.md

 Simple photo carousel React component.

-Simply place photo URLs or paths into an array and pass it to the `images` prop on the Carousel component:
+- Place photo URLs or paths into an array and pass it to the `images` prop on the Carousel component:

 ```